alexapostolu/night/README.md

 **In progress**

-Currently I'm working on testing my language and making sure all the error messages correspond to the right code error.
-And that basically means testing every single possible line of code that could possibly be written. *sigh*.

-After that update, I'll start work on functions, predefined functions, local variables (variables declared inside curly brackets), more versitile string concatenation, cleaner decimals, and more!
+Currently I'm working on better decimal and string support, and improving other minor things.
+Then I'll start work on functions, predefined function, local variables and more!
+It might take me 2-3 weeks to get all of them done.
 Stay tuned :)

 ---

 **Example**

-This is what the stable version will look like this weekend:
+Here's and example showcasing everything my language can currently do:

 ```
 print "Hello World!";